← Back to Community

 Why postpartum return is underserved at most gyms

 Most gyms in Seattle do not have a real protocol for postpartum return.
 The default is some version of "ease back in" with no specifics.
-New mothers are often given the same workouts as everyone else with a generic note to "listen to your body."
-This is not coaching.
-It is a liability disclaimer with a workout attached.
+New mothers get handed the same workout as everyone else with a generic note to "listen to your body."
+That is not coaching.
+It is a liability disclaimer with a workout stapled to it.

-The reality is that postpartum recovery has specific physiological considerations that need specific programming attention:
+Postpartum recovery has specific physiological considerations, and each one needs specific programming attention:

-- Pelvic floor.
+• Pelvic floor.
 Pregnancy and birth stretch and weaken the pelvic floor.
-Returning to high-impact loading before the floor has rebuilt strength causes incontinence and prolapse risk.
+Returning to high-impact loading before the floor has rebuilt strength drives incontinence and prolapse risk.

-- Diastasis recti.
+• Diastasis recti.
 Roughly two-thirds of pregnancies result in some degree of abdominal separation.
-Loading the body with diastasis present causes coning and can worsen the gap.
+Loading the trunk with diastasis present causes coning and can widen the gap.

-- Sleep deprivation.
-Recovery is severely compromised.
-Volume needs to be lower than pre-pregnancy norms.
+• Sleep deprivation.
+Recovery capacity is badly compromised.
+Volume has to sit below pre-pregnancy norms.

-- Hormonal changes.
-Relaxin remains elevated for months postpartum (especially during breastfeeding), which affects joint stability.
+• Hormonal changes.
+Relaxin stays elevated for months postpartum, especially during breastfeeding, which affects joint stability.

-- Energy bottoming out.
-Most new mothers are running on a fraction of their normal energy.
-Programming has to respect this or it becomes counterproductive.
+• Energy bottoming out.
+Most new mothers are running on a fraction of their normal tank.
+Programming has to respect that or it works against them.

-A coach who does not understand these is going to hurt postpartum members.
-A coach who does can guide a return that is safe, effective, and respectful of where the body actually is.
+A coach who does not understand these things will hurt postpartum members.
+A coach who does can guide a return that is safe, effective, and honest about where the body actually is.
+With our roughly 1-to-12 coach-to-athlete ratio in group classes, and 1-on-1 attention in PT, we have the eyes to catch the signals a new mom may not even know to flag.

 The intake: pelvic floor, diastasis, and energy

 Sofi's first session was an intake.
-Same structure as every personal training intake at the gym, with postpartum-specific additions.
+Same structure as every personal training intake we run, with postpartum-specific additions.

 We checked:

-- Pelvic floor function.
-Self-reported (any leakage on cough, sneeze, jump?).
+• Pelvic floor function.
+Self-reported (any leakage on a cough, sneeze, or jump?).
 She had mild stress incontinence on jumping.

-- Diastasis.
-Two-finger gap above the belly button.
-Modest separation, common at 6 months postpartum.
+• Diastasis.
+A two-finger gap above the belly button.
+Modest separation, completely common at 6 months postpartum.

-- Goals.
-Get back to feeling like an athlete.
+• Goals.
+Feel like an athlete again.
 Eventually run again.
-Not in pain.
+Not be in pain.

-We agreed on a 12-week program with three phases.
+We agreed on a 12-week program in three phases.
 We agreed on no jumping for the first 8 weeks.
-We agreed on coordinated nutrition with our nutrition coach Vidya (PNL1, CFL2).
-We agreed on twice-weekly PT sessions for the first 12 weeks.
+We agreed to coordinate her nutrition through our nutrition coaching, which I run with my Precision Nutrition Level 2 background.
+And we agreed on twice-weekly PT sessions for the first 12 weeks.

 Month 1: movement re-pattern